-After enlisting in the Army in 1944, John Skradis returned home two years later and found himself at the helm of the Outpost Bar at 6311 S 36th St. The son of Russian immigrants, John took over the bar after its previous owner died after accidentally discharging his gun while cleaning it.
+The story of Leavenworth Bar starts with John Skradis, an Army veteran who returned home in 1946 and found himself at the helm of the Outpost Bar at 6311 S. 36th Street.
+The son of Russian immigrants, John took over the bar after its previous owner died after accidentally discharging his gun while cleaning it.
 John presumably ran the bar well enough that he was able to construct a new building just four years later in 1950.
-Once built he moved Johnny’s Outpost next door at the intersection of 36th and Jefferson.
+Once built he moved Johnny’s Outpost next door at the intersection of 36th and Jefferson Street.

 The Outpost Bar started in the brick building on the right before John Skradis built the building on the left and relocated it in 1950.
 It’s still known as The Outpost Bar to this day.

-At the same time, Warren Gates opened Gunner’s Bar at 4654 Leavenworth St. Five years after that John relocated and took that bar over in 1955.
+Around the same time that John moved the Outpost, Warren Gates opened Gunner’s Bar at 4654 Leavenworth Street.
+Just five years later, John relocated and took over Gunner’s former establishment in 1955.
 Perhaps he desired a bar along a busier stretch of road as Leavenworth was one of the main arteries from West Omaha to downtown.

 This 1961 aerial photo is looking northeast from around Saddle Creek.
 Leavenworth St runs diaganol from top to bottom.
 Leavenworth Bar is the white building on the north side of the street with two cars parked on the west side and another park on the east.
 Courtesy of Durham Museum.

-Just as he did with the Outpost, John constructed a new building next door at 4556 Leavenworth.
-By 1960 he changed its name to the one we recognize today, Leavenworth Bar.
+Just as he did with the Outpost, John constructed a new building next door at 4556 Leavenworth Street and by 1960 he changed its name to the one we recognize today, Leavenworth Bar.
 The bar near the intersection of Saddle Creek certainly had much more visibility.
-It probably didn’t hurt that it was next door neighbors with Billy Barnes second Bronco’s Hamburgers location.
+It probably didn’t hurt that it was next-door neighbors with Billy Barnes’s second Bronco’s Hamburgers location.
 John unexpectedly passed away in 1977 at the age of 58.
-Tragedy struck the Skradis family again two years later when son Johnny passed at just 29.
+Tragedy struck the Skradis family again two years later when his son, also named Johnny, passed at just 29.

 1963 Durham Museum photo of the Leavenworth Bar sign on the right facing the street.